 Being an idealist since childhood, when myself happened to see my would-be wife on 28.06.1995 for the first time and when we had a talk with myself being in the privileged position to ask questions from her, I asked whether she believed in truth, honesty and similar ideals.
 Well, she did believe in them but she was more practical than me as the friend (Sanjeev Kumar) of the hero (Dharmendra) of Satyakam (1969) is.

-Two decades have passed since then and today when enough water has flown under the bridge and now our daughter has entered her B. Tech course, I ponder over that silly question of myself and now put up another, more relevant, question to myself whether I still believe in these ideals.
+More than two decades have passed since then and today when enough water has flown under the bridge and now our daughter has entered her B. Tech course, I ponder over that silly question of myself and now put up another, more relevant, question to myself whether I still believe in these ideals.
 To be honest (at least in this context), I find it difficult, indeed very difficult to answer.

 This classic Hindi movie directed by the legendary filmmaker Hrishikesh Mukherjee starts with the assertion that the most sacrosanct quest is the quest for truth.
 One should strive for getting the truth, reaching the truth.
 But pious intentions do not and cannot ease out the difficulties, hardships and pains to be faced in this regard.
 The hero of this movie named as Satyapriy Acharya is determined to follow his family ideals in his practical life.
 Like Mahatma Gandhi, truth is God to him.
 And he sets out in pursuit of truth only after obtaining an engineering degree.The story starts in the period when India was on the verge of getting political independence from the colonial rule and the princely states were, in all likelihood, going to lose their existence in the sovereign republic of India.
 The common psyche of the Indians was filled with enthusiasm, optimism and hope for a better future.
 Our hero whose the only relative is his grandfather Satyasharan (Ashok Kumar) living in isolation, away from the practical (and cruel) world, also shares this psyche with his countrymen.